shrikant9907/codematra/wp-content/plugins/cleantalk-spam-protect/readme.txt

 12. SpamFireWall log.

 == Changelog ==

+= 5.163 Oct 07 2021 =
+ * New: State. errorExists method implemented.
+ * New: SFW.
+Disabling SFW when the database was outdated.
+ * New: Settings templates.
+Saving template to the several blogs implemented.
+ * New: Settings.
+WPMS settings always show now.
+ * New: WPMS.
+No show any sub-sites errors on wpms mode 2.
+ * New: WPMS.
+Plugin settings are disabled on sub-sites on wpms mode 2.
+ * Mod: Remote Calls using POST instead of GET request type.
+ * Mod: Helper.
+No cache GET parameter renamed.
+ * Mod: Cron.
+Transactions implemented #2.
+ * Mod: Settings.
+"URL Exclusions" description updated.
+ * Upd: Getting JS.
+AJAX handler type selecting updated.
+ * Fix: Added lost info about total comments in CommentChecker::ctAjaxInfo
+ * Fix: add subscriber to skip list.
+ * Fix: Changed the plugin name in the list of plugins when enabling White Label
+ * Fix: Changed the plugin name in the admin bar when enabling White Label
+ * Fix: Feedback.
+Comments feedback description fixed.
+ * Fix: Hide information about Security in admin bar if it is not main site.
+ * Fix: SFW.
+Error toggle used instead of error add/delete.
+ * Fix: Alt cookies.
+Selecting type of alt cookies bug fixed.
+ * Fix: protect logged users in gravity.
+ * Fix: Updated the condition for showing a link to the security installation in the admin bar.
+ * Fix: reverse condition for WL security link.
+ * Fix: WPMS.
+Addition WL info link fixed.
+ * Changed plugin name in plugin settings multisite__white_label__plugin_name.
+ * Fix: rename plugin name after search plugins if WL is on.
+ * Fix: Renamed Antispam by Cleantalk to Anti-spam by Cleantalk
+ * Fix: add elementor-pro to skip save action.
+ * Fix: WPMS.
+Sanitize api key during getting key fixed.
+ * Fix: Cron.
+Cron results errors handling fixed.
+ * Fix: WPMS.
+Migrate old WPMS to the new wpms mode.
+ * Fix: WPMS.
+Using main site data on wpms_mode=2.
+ * Fix: Helper.
+Hard use https for the curl requests.
+ * Fix: WPMS.
+Sanitize network settings fixed.
+ * Fix: WPMS.
+Applying settings for selected blogs fixed.
+ * Fix: Getting key.
+Sync after getting key fixed.

 = 5.162 Sep 23 2021 =
  * New.
 SFW.
 Fall back updating system implemented.